 When this problem happens to you, it may seem natural and easy to just run out to your nearest lawn mower parts store and buy a new spark plug.
 That’s not the first place I would start.

 If your mower starts, you know you’re getting spark so replacing the spark plugs may not fix anything.
 Read on to find the most common reasons your lawn mower dies and how to fix it.

-This will also address what to do when your push mower starts but won’t stay running or your riding mower starts and then dies.
+This will address what to do when your push mower, riding mower, or zero-turn won’t stay running.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

-This is Why Your Mower Starts Then Dies
+This is Why Your Lawn Mower Starts Then Dies

 I know you know gas is required to start a gas-powered mower.
 I only mention it because sometimes, out of frustration, simple things get missed.
 Check the fuel tank for fuel and fill it with fresh fuel if you are out or low on fuel.